Permissionless-Software-Foundation/bch-api/README.md

 This is a fork and alternative implementation of the [rest.bitcoin.com](https://github.com/Bitcoin-com/rest.bitcoin.com) repository.
 The purpose of this code is to create a REST API server that provides a common interface for working with a Bitcoin Cash full node and various indexers.
+See [this article](https://troutsblog.com/research/bitcoin-cash/how-to-bch-full-stack-developer) to learn about the 'Cash Stack'.
+Visit [FullStack.cash](https://fullstack.cash), sign up for a free account, and use this REST API right away with the [bch-js](https://github.com/christroutner/bch-js) JavaScript library.

 This repository is intended to be paired with [bch-js](https://github.com/christroutner/bch-js), an npm JavaScript library, and an alternative implementation